-Knowledge gap – Think about what areas of internal communication you feel you might be lacking in such as strategic planning, channel management, copywriting or stakeholder engagement.
+Knowledge gap – Think about what areas of internal communication you feel you might lack in such as strategic planning, channel management, copywriting or stakeholder engagement.
 This will really help you focus on your priority areas.

-Activity log – Once you start using your resources keep a simple log of when you read/listen and note down a couple of lines of what you took away.
-It could even be that it wasn’t relevant for you in your current role and that’s fine, we all come across things that we thought would be helpful but weren’t in the end.
+Activity log – Once you use your resources, keep a simple log of when you read/listen and note down two lines of what you took away.
+Maybe it wasn’t relevant for you in your current role and that’s fine.
+We all come across things we thought would be helpful but weren’t.

 Join the online IC community

-The IC community are a friendly bunch so don’t be scared of getting involved in the digital space.
-LinkedIn groups such as the CIPR inside or IOIC FutureNet committees are a great way to ask questions or find useful recommendations for other resources.
+The IC community is a friendly bunch so don’t fear getting involved in the digital space.
+LinkedIn groups such as the CIPR Inside or IOIC FutureNet committees are a great way to ask questions or find useful recommendations for other resources.

-Even if you aren’t active on social media you can simply search for popular hashtags to see what fellow internal comms peers are talking about.
-Start off by searching #internalcomms #internalcommunications or more specific subjects such as #intranets.
+Even if you aren’t active on social media, you can search for popular hashtags to see what fellow internal comms peers are talking about.
+Start off by searching #internalcomms, #internalcommunications or more specific subjects such as #intranets.
 You’ll soon discover a vast amount of information and people willing to share their advice and recommendations.
-Even just take a screengrab if you come across so you don’t forget.
+Even just take a screen grab if you come across so you don’t forget.

 And my final top tip, set up your internet browser bookmarks so you can save any blog posts or articles you come across that might be useful.
 It sounds simple but we often forget about the basic tools at our disposal and this means no matter whether your viewing on a mobile or laptop you can quickly save useful articles.